top of page

 About Me

-I'm also a science educator with experience teaching and mentoring students across a range of biology topics.
-I strive to support my teaching with equitable and evidence-based strategies that promote the development of deliberate scientific inquiry and critical thinking skills.
+I'm also a biology educator that strives to support my teaching with equitable and evidence-based strategies that promote the development of deliberate scientific inquiry and critical thinking skills.
+Currently, I'm a visiting assistant professor at Berea College where I teach courses in comparative anatomy and introductory biology.

-Please browse my website and reach out to me if you have any questions or are interested in my work!
+Feel free to browse my website and reach out if you have any questions or are interested in discussing research or pedagogy!

 bottom of page